rik-smeets/Harmonia/README.md

 - Supports all YouTube videos
 - Normalizes audio, so the volume is the same across all downloads
 - Sets the file name and MP3 tags consistently
-- Shows a toast message notifying your downloads are complete (if supported the version of Windows you're running)
+- Shows progress in application's task bar entry
 - Supports multiple downloads at once (and when downloading, you can keep adding/starting new downloads)
 - With auto update functionality